tellor-io/layer/adr/adr2002 - nonces for bridging.md

 ## Issues / Notes on Implementation

-We had originally wanted the validator to be staked until unbonded (e.g. 21 day unbonding period), but a validator set can change significantly very quickly due to disputes and slashing events, so comparing a validator set's age to the unbonding period does not ensure that a given validator still has tokens at stake.
+TODO: explain how this is related to the nonce/disputes and valid set of validator set We had originally wanted the validator to be staked until unbonded (e.g. 21 day unbonding period), but a validator set can change significantly very quickly due to disputes and slashing events, so comparing a validator set's age to the unbonding period does not ensure that a given validator still has tokens at stake.
 For this reason, we use the validator nonce and don't allow them to keep reporting if the validator set changes quickly.

 ## Links